-State Rep. Julie Calley welcomes residents to office hours in two communities on Monday, September 25:
+State Rep. Julie Calley invites residents to attend her office hours in two communities on Monday, Dec.
+4.

 - The Barry County Courthouse, Commissioners’ Chambers, 220 W. State St., Hastings, from 1 to 2:30 p.m.